Sciencing The Global Food Challenge

 Evonik sees things differently.
 With our scientific mindset and our advanced technology, we face the facts.
 It will take a globally concerted effort, but the challenge is surmountable.

-A huge proportion of the world population growth will be in sub-Saharan Africa, a region where one-quarter of the population is already undernourished.
-Boosting yields in sub-Saharan Africa, which currently has the world’s lowest cereal yields despite vast amounts of arable land, could make a decisive contribution – precisely where need is expected to become particularly high.
-One reason for the low yields is due to the fact that this region is also greatly affected by climate change and in the recent past severe drought and flooding has wiped out crops and livestock.
+A huge proportion of world population growth will be in sub-Saharan Africa, a region where one quarter of the population is already undernourished.
+Boosting yields in sub-Saharan Africa, which currently has the world’s lowest cereal harvests despite vast amounts of arable land, could make a decisive contribution – precisely where need is expected to become particularly high.
+One reason for the low yields is the fact that this region is also greatly affected by climate change.
+Severe drought and flooding have repeatedly wiped out crops and livestock in the recent past.

 Change in current practices

 Beef farming generates six times more greenhouse gas emissions per unit of protein than pork, chicken or egg production.
 Shifting just a fifth of future global beef consumption to other meats, eggs or fish could spare hundreds of millions of hectares of land.
-By using specialty feed additives such as methionine for targeted nutrition for animal feed, land use can be even further reduced as is the demand for water.
+By using specialty feed additives such as methionine for targeted nutrition in animal feed, land use can be even further reduced, as can the demand for water.

-Aquaculture has expanded, producing nearly half of the fish consumed in 2009, but there is still some over reliance on wild-caught fish for feed.
-By using sustainable, plant-based feed additives, fish farms could vastly increase fish production per unit of land and water whilst helping to reduce the overfishing of the world’s oceans.
+Aquaculture has expanded, producing nearly half of the fish consumed in 2009, but there is still overreliance on wild-caught fish for feed.
+By using sustainable, plant-based feed additives, fish farms could vastly increase fish production per unit of land and water, while helping reduce the overfishing of the world’s oceans.

 These are just a few examples of measures that can be realized with today’s technology and resources.
-Evonik’s Business Line Animal Nutrition supports the livestock industry in making significant progress in boosting efficiency, output, animal health and contributing to sustainability in terms of reducing emissions to air, land and water.
+Evonik’s Business Line Animal Nutrition supports the livestock industry in making significant progress by boosting efficiency, output and animal health while at the same time contributing to sustainability by reducing emissions to air, land and water.